stat6250-w18/course-questions-wiki/week-04/README.md

 - Question (ldeng11−stat6250): What is the “missing” statement doing here?
 What happen if you don’t include “missing” statement here?
 - *Question* (jcanfield3-stat6250): Can I save a mean as a variable in a dataset?
 - *Question* (akrishnamurthy-stat6250): Is 'Class' statement mandatory while summarizing data using MEANS procedure?
+- Question (nshrivastava2-stat6250):  How the CLASS and BY Statements works when included in a PROC MEANS?
+- Answer (nshrivastava2-stat6250):  CLASS statement options are also available in the PROC MEANS statement.
+They affect all CLASS variables.
+It specifies one or more variables that the procedure uses to group the data.
+Variables in a CLASS statement are referred to as class variables.
+Class variables are numeric or character.